The Time is Now for Reference-Based Pricing Plans

 A reference-based pricing plan needs to be properly implemented to meet the goals of the business and satisfy the health care needs of its employees.
 One of the keys to success is effective plan participant advocacy.
 The majority of providers accept reference-based pricing payments and fewer than 10% of claims lead to a balance bill.[7]
 But that 10% of cases generates the most noise.
 With proper advocacy, this noise can be significantly reduced, if not completely eliminated.

-Successful advocacy requires employee education and outreach.
+Successful advocacy requires employee education, correct paper writing services and outreach.
 Because the reference-based pricing concept will likely be new to the employees, education on how the health plan works and the employees’ obligations under the plan is critical.
 Participants may need assistance understanding their coverage, reading an EOB and determining whether a medical bill is a balance bill.

 Successful advocacy also requires balance bill defense, including legal defense.
 The plan participants need an advocate to fight the collection attempts from providers and collection agencies.
 The plan participants need a lawyer to defend them should a lawsuit be filed (a rare occurrence), protect them from improper collection tactics, and enforce their legal rights under consumer laws.